-Our BEGINNING EXPERIENCE weekend begins with check-in on Friday evening at 6p.m. and continues through Sunday afternoon at 4:30 p.m. at the Shrine of Our Lady of Czestochowa, 138 Beethoven Avenue, San Antonio, 78210.
+Our BEGINNING EXPERIENCE weekend begins with check-in on Friday evening at 6p.m. and continues through Sunday afternoon until approximately 4:30 p.m. at the Shrine of Our Lady of Czestochowa, 138 Beethoven Avenue, San Antonio, 78210 (or as noted otherwise).
 If there is an emergency and someone needs to contact you during the weekend, the phone number is (210) 337-8193.

 N.B.
 In the event we hold the retreat at another location, we will give you specific information for that venue as we take your calls.

 Our weekend is very casual.
 You will be most comfortable in informal, appropriate clothing such as jeans, shorts, sneakers, etc. Remember to pack for the weather as we do have periods when we walk outdoors.
 You also might want other attire for church Sunday, but casual is fine.

 You’ll need your own towels (including a bath mat), sheets, pillowcase. and toiletries (including bath soap).
 Small pillows and a blanket are provided, as are meals on Saturday and Sunday through lunch.
 On Friday, we invite you to bring dinner to eat at the retreat center with others, or you may eat before you arrive.
 You are welcome to bring a snack item to share with others over the course of the weekend.

 PLEASE NOTE: Alcohol and/or drugs, other than prescribed medication, are PROHIBITED.
 If you smoke, there are areas outside the building that you may use.

 We are happy to welcome you to this most special weekend experience.
 You are taking a very important step in your journey towards a new beginning in life.
 Our past experience has been that it can be a most rewarding time for you, and even for your extended family and friends.
 Thank you for the trust you have placed in us to assist you towards a new beginning for yourself.